michaeltreat/seattle-android-501n1/README.md

 ## Course Outline:

-### 01: ToDo List
+### 01: Java Programming
-> We will be building A ToDo List application to kick off the course!
+> We will be building A simple Todo List app using Java to kick off the course!

 * Class 1: Variables, Numeric Types, Strings, Decisions, Functions, Closures, Optionals
 * Class 2: Arrays, Dictionaries, Sets